NicodemusGurion/nicodemusgurion.github.io/_posts/2024-07-10-quick-answers.md

 The news mentioning Rebecca covered what had happened to Abraham's relatives the last 60 years.
 Rebecca's birth could be anywhere within that timespan, so it can't be used to pinpoint her age.

+## "Mary was 13 / Joseph was 90"

+That is a myth.
+The Catholic Encyclopedia specifically says that such an idea is false, a myth that is not authoritative:

+"These dreams, as St. Jerome styles them, from which many a Christian artist has drawn his inspiration, are void of authority" https://www.newadvent.org/cathen/08504a.htm

+"No historical document tells us how old she actually was at the time of the Nativity." https://www.newadvent.org/cathen/15464b.htm

+Falsely accusing others of marrying teenagers does not excuse Muhammad having sex with an even younger 9 year old child.
+It doesn't make him less of a pedophile.

+Even though they are false, giving such examples only emphasizes that Muhammad was way way worse than the worst possible examples you can come up with.
+How does that defend his pedophilia?

+## "[Random  person] married a child"  / "Country X allowed child marriage"

+What they did has literally nothing to do with the topic.
+What's your point?
+That they are just as bad as Muhammad, so therefore Muhammad's pedophilia was justified?